rhurd06/DuckHunterRemake/README.md

 1. Fork or clone the repository and open in your favorite code editor; we used VS Code
 1. Open a terminal window (making sure you're in the DuckHunterRemake file) and run npm install
+1. Begin adding your own personal touches and features

 ## Deployment